 - THEO 624 Theological Imagination: Approaches to the Sacred

 - THEO 547 Ethics in a Time of Planetary Crisis

-THEO 514 - SP Exercises For 21st Century - This team-taught course re-envisions Ignatius' Spiritual Exercises in light of recent New Testament scholarship and a contextual understanding of the sixteenth century, in which the Exercises were developed, with an eye to the global challenges and possibilities of our era.
+THEO 514 - Spiritual Exercises For 21st Century - This team-taught course re-envisions Ignatius' Spiritual Exercises in light of recent New Testament scholarship and a contextual understanding of the sixteenth century, in which the Exercises were developed, with an eye to the global challenges and possibilities of our era.

 THEO 607 - Theology and Migration - In this course, students will reflect on the histories and the contemporary phenomena of migration.
 Students will seek to understand migration theologically, Biblically, historically, and ethically in the broader framework of divine hospitality.
-Students will explore the possible ways to respond to migration with faith, charity, and justice.

 Tuition & Fees